plating, anodizing, & finishing Q&As since 1989

 LAW ENFORCEMENT - PUEBLO, COLORADO, USA

-Bullets and ammo is my guess.
-But I think they figured out how to make them function with all steel construction.
+A. Bullets and ammo for one thing.
+But I think they eventually figured out how to make a lot of ammo function with all steel construction.
 Lots of things were rationed, not just copper.

-I know that there was a shortage of copper for the making of pennies because of a war but what was the copper used for?
+Q. I know that there was a shortage of copper for the making of pennies because of a war but what was the copper used for?
 And what was the purpose of coating a steel penny with zinc if it wore off so quickly?Mila P. [last name deleted for privacy by Editor]

 Student - Norwich, Vermont, U.S.A.

 A. I appreciate your tenacity for answers, it will serve you well in life.

 Copper was used in huge amounts for wiring every piece of rolling, floating, or flying equipment that went to war.
 The radio was a very new invention then, and millions had to be produced and put into use, along with all that wiring.
 Also, Small arm shell casings were made of brass, which contains lots of copper, most bullets have a "jacket" of copper on them to keep them from fouling the gun barrel when They are fired.

 In WWII there was a shortage of everything.
 The steel pennies were coated with Zinc to keep them from rusting.
 It was OK for them not to last long because they were never intended to be permanent anyway.